plpabla/fileslist/README.md

 # FilesList project
-Create an app to which you can add files location with extra info about their belonging
+Create a web app (Django based) to which you can add files location with extra info about their belonging